Skip to Content

 • Request recommendations from friends, family members, and business associates for reputable contractors who have performed excellent work for them.

-• Ask the contractor for a written estimate that includes any oral agreements he or she makes in this process.
+• Ask the contractor for a written estimate that includes any oral agreements they make in this process.
 The estimate should contain a line-by-line breakdown of costs, including materials and labor.
 In addition, there should not be a charge for an estimate.
 Avoid dealing with contractors who attempt to charge for estimates.

 • Obtain at least three estimates along with the names and phone numbers of two former customers of the contractor.
 The property owner should contact these customers and ask about the work performed.